 At the simplest level the journey towards a UX strategy includes:

-- Develop a tangible (often clickable) vision of the user experience that will deliver the business outcomes you are targeting.
-Share this with the wider business.
+- Develop an alpha release of the user experience that will deliver the business outcomes you are targeting.
+Share this with the wider business

 - Create a roadmap: what needs to get done, and in what order, to get you from where you are today to where you need to be?